 Insurance

 We do not participate in any private insurance plans.
 However, in many cases, insurance companies will pay for 50-80% of the cost of therapy through out-of-network benefits.
-We can help you understand your benefits so that therapy is more affordable for you.
 We can provide documentation for you to submit to your insurance company for out-of-network reimbursement.

 If you need more information, call the number on the back of your insurance card and ask the following questions: